nexotc/nexotc-docs/docs/modules/ai-agents.md

 ## How It Works

-!!! info "1.
-Trade Preference Analysis"
+!!! abstract "1.
+Understanding Your Trade"
-    Agents parse your inputs: asset type, discount range, tranche preferences, timelines, and more.
+    Agents look at your inputs: asset type, discount range, tranche preferences, timelines, and more.

-!!! info "2.
+!!! abstract "2.
 Behavior & Trust Scoring"
-    We track on-chain behaviors (e.g., responsiveness, past trade success) to build a trust score.
+    Based on past activity, responsiveness and completion rates, the system builds a trust profile that helps prioritize reliable matches.

-!!! info "3.
-Counterparty Compatibility"
+!!! abstract "3.
+Finding the Right Fit"
-    We match you with counterparties who:
-    - Meet your trade parameters
-    - Have similar or compatible timelines
-    - Align on compliance/privacy levels
+    You're matched with counterparties who meet your parameters, share similar timelines and align on privacy or compliance preferences.

-!!! info "4.
+!!! abstract "4.
 Negotiation Support"
-    Agents can propose **counter-offers** within your set range, helping to finalize deals faster.
+    Agents can propose **counter-offers** within your accepted range, helping both sides reach a faster agreement.

-!!! info "5.
-Private, ZK-Powered Matching"
+!!! abstract "5.
+Privacy Comes First"
-    All matching data remains **encrypted or ZK-proven**, ensuring your preferences and profile are never exposed.
+    Your preferences and activity are never publicly exposed.
+All matching runs on encrypted or ZK-proven data, so your privacy is always preserved.

 ## Benefits of AI Matchmaking

-- ⚡ Faster deal discovery
+- ⚡ Faster deal discovery;
-- 🔍 Better alignment between counterparties
+- 🔍 Better alignment between counterparties;
-- 🔒 Private matching where your identity and preferences remain hidden until a match is confirmed
+- 🔒 Private matching where your identity and preferences remain hidden until a match is confirmed;
-- ✅ Fully compatible with compliance logic
+- ✅ Fully compatible with compliance rules.

 ## Future Enhancements

-- Personalized deal recommendations
+- Personalized deal recommendations;
-- Feedback loops to learn from successful trades
+- Feedback loops to learn from successful trades;
-- AI-based prioritization in waitlist or trade queue
+- AI-based prioritization in waitlist or trade queue.